2xic/nordic-payment-formats/readme.md

 ### BgMax
 BgMax is another weird file format.
 System manual used to implement was found [here](https://www.bankgirot.se/globalassets/dokument/tekniska-manualer/bankgiroinbetalningar_tekniskmanual_sv.pdf).
 The layout is more or less the same as a OCR file.

+The official test files were used for testing https://www.bankgirot.se/tjanster/inbetalningar/bankgiro-inbetalningar/teknisk-information/

 ### Cremul
 Cremul is maybe the best format if we were to compare it with BgMax and OCR.